appuio/docs/services/webserver/30_ci_pipeline_intro.rst

 We will specify different docker image tags for each environment to implement this strategy in APPUiO.
 The staging environment will be configured such that it runs images with a tag of *latest*.
 The same principle holds for images tagged as *stable* (pre-prod) and images tagged as *live* (prod).
 The deployment strategy will be explained in detail later on.

-The first and next step towards implementing our Gitlab CI pipeline is automating the tasks we ran manually.
+The first and next step towards implementing our GitLab CI pipeline is automating the tasks we ran manually.
 We will start with the first task (testing) in the following section.

 Running tests
 -------------

 The first step we would like to automate is testing the application.
-The simplest automation of what we did by running ``yarn install`` and ``yarn test`` would be the following Gitlab CI YAML:
+The simplest automation of what we did by running ``yarn install`` and ``yarn test`` would be the following GitLab CI YAML:

 .. code-block:: yaml
     :caption: .gitlab-ci.yml